twisted/twisted/docs/core/howto/logger.rst

 In a typical application, the majority of log events will be emitted to the global log publisher.
 Observers can register themselves with the global log publisher in order to be forwarded these events.

-When a :api:`twisted.python.logger.Logger <Logger>` is created without specifying an observer to send events to, the logger will send its events to the global log publisher, which is accessible via the name :api:`twisted.python.logger.globalLogPublisher <globalLogPublisher>` .
+When a :api:`twisted.logger.Logger <Logger>` is created without specifying an observer to send events to, the logger will send its events to the global log publisher, which is accessible via the name :api:`twisted.logger.globalLogPublisher <globalLogPublisher>` .

-The global log publisher is a singleton instance of a private subclass of :api:`twisted.python.logger.LogPublisher <LogPublisher>` , which is itself an :api:`twisted.python.logger.ILogObserver <ILogObserver>` .
+The global log publisher is a singleton instance of a private subclass of :api:`twisted.logger.LogPublisher <LogPublisher>` , which is itself an :api:`twisted.logger.ILogObserver <ILogObserver>` .
 What this means is that the global log publisher accepts events like any other observer, and that it forwards those events to other observers.
-Observers can be registered to be forwarded events by calling the :api:`twisted.python.logger.LogPublisher <LogPublisher>` method :api:`twisted.python.logger.LogPublisher.addObserver <addObserver>` , and unregister by calling :api:`twisted.python.logger.LogPublisher.removeObserver <removeObserver>` :
+Observers can be registered to be forwarded events by calling the :api:`twisted.logger.LogPublisher <LogPublisher>` method :api:`twisted.logger.LogPublisher.addObserver <addObserver>` , and unregister by calling :api:`twisted.logger.LogPublisher.removeObserver <removeObserver>` :

 .. code-block:: python

-    from twisted.python.logger import globalLogPublisher
+    from twisted.logger import globalLogPublisher
     from myobservers import PrintingObserver

     log = Logger()

     globalLogPublisher.addObserver(PrintingObserver())

     log.info("Hello")

 The result here is the same as the previous example, except that addtional observers can be (and may already have been) registered.
 We know that ``"Hello"`` will be printed.
 We don't know, but it's very possible, that the same event will also be handled by other observers.

-There is no supported API to discover what other observers are registered with a :api:`twisted.python.logger.LogPublisher <LogPublisher>` ; in general, one doesn't need to know.
+There is no supported API to discover what other observers are registered with a :api:`twisted.logger.LogPublisher <LogPublisher>` ; in general, one doesn't need to know.
 If an application is running in ``twistd`` , for example, it's likely that an observer is streaming events to a file by the time the application code is in play.
 If it is running in a ``twistd`` web container, there will probably be another observer writing to the access log.